Mtillmann/mtillmann.github.io/posts/word-wrapped-text-on-canvas-with-javascript.md

 When using html5 DOM sources for images, you must make sure that those tags are the correct format as your `innerHTML` will likely be plain html(`<br>`), even if you authored it as xhtml(`<br />`).

 > If your content is not valid xhtml, the `foreignObject` will not render the content and you will see no warnings or errors in the console.

+### The Safari OCR Situation

+Safari will automatically OCR all text off images.
+This means that any text in an image will be selectable by users.
+The only way to prevent this is to use a plain `<canvas>` element.
+See the demo for an example.

 ## Conclusion